awslabs/unicornflix/documentation/Backend.md

 1. Check the MediaConvert console, you should see an asset in 'progressing' shortly after the upload to S3 completes.
 Once the MediaConvert job is finished, continue on to the next step.
 1. Click the checkbox in the S3 console next to the .m3u8 object to open the information panel.
 Copy the Object URL and paste it into safari, iOS, VLC, or by using a test player like the [Amplify Video Stream Tester](https://www.amplify-video.com/Player)

 Congratulations, you are now hosting a Video-on-Demand platform on AWS!
 Now let's setup a website that we will use to upload more content and deliver it to viewers.
-[Click Here](./Admin.md) to move onwards to Admin View.
+[Click here to move onwards to Admin View.](./Admin.md)